Anshumanformal/wishythewisher/README.md

 # wishythewisher
-A NodeJS application which helps to wish the specified users over their email on certain specified occasions
+A NodeJS application which helps to wish the specified users over their email on certain specified occasions.